 Pass the credentials in the following form:

-If you have already created usernames that contain any of the disallowed characters, such as "user:customer66", create a new username without the disallowed chartacter for the purpose of accessing the REST APIs.
+If you have already created user credentials that contain any of the disallowed characters, such as "user:customer66", create new credentials without the disallowed character for the purpose of accessing the REST APIs.

-For usernames containing the "@" symbol, URL encode the "@" character as %40.
+For usernames or passwords containing the "@" symbol, URL encode the "@" character as %40.